Heavy Ball Momentum for Non-Strongly Convex Optimization: Geometry of convex functions and inertial algorithms: definitions and state of the art.

 \subsection{Convergence rate of inertial algorithms under quadratic growth assumptions}

-Let $F=f+h$ be a convex composite function where $f$ is a convex, differentiable function having a $L$-Lipschitz gradient and $h$ is a proper semicontinuous convex function whose proximal operator is known.
+In this section, we give a comprehensive overview of the literature results for first-order methods applied to convex functions satisfying additional growth assumptions.
+We provide Table \ref{tab:sn_nu} summarizing the theoretical guarantees of Heavy Ball schemes and point out that the uniqueness of the minimizer is required in almost all previous works.

-When the function $F$ to minimize satisfies some additional growth assumption $\mathcal{G}^2_\mu$, Garrigos et al. \cite{garrigos2022convergence} prove that the Forward-Backward algorithm \eqref{FB} provides better theoretical guarantees than in the general convex case.
-More precisely, they show that the function values achieve an exponential decay $F(x_n)-F^*=\mathcal{O}\left(e^{-\frac{\mu}{L}n}\right)$ along the iterates of Forward-Backward, without any assumption on the set of minimizers $X^*$.
+\paragraph{Forward-Backward.} When the function $F$ to minimize satisfies some additional growth assumption $\mathcal{G}^2_\mu$, Garrigos et al. \cite{garrigos2022convergence} prove that the Forward-Backward algorithm \eqref{FB} provides better theoretical guarantees than in the general convex case.
+More precisely, they show that the function values achieve an exponential decay $F(x_n)-F^*=\mathcal{O}\left(e^{-\frac{\mu}{4L}n}\right)$ along the iterates of Forward-Backward, without any assumption on the set of minimizers $X^*$.
 Observe that this convergence rate depends on the ratio $\kappa=\frac{\mu}{L}$ which represents the inverse of the conditioning of $F$ and can be very small in large-scale optimization.
 Note also that Necoara et al. proved similar results for the projected gradient algorithm in \cite{necoara2019linear}.

-While Nesterov's accelerations allow for speeding up gradient-based algorithms for the class of convex functions, it is less clear for the class of convex functions satisfying some quadratic growth condition.
+\paragraph{Nesterov's acceleration.} While Nesterov's acceleration allows for speeding up gradient-based algorithms for the class of convex functions, it is less clear for the class of convex functions satisfying some quadratic growth condition.
 Considering FISTA, in its historical form by Beck and Teboulle \eqref{BeckTeboulle} or its variant introduced by Chambolle and Dossal in \cite{chambolle2015convergence}, the convergence rate is still polynomial for the class of convex functions satisfying some quadratic growth condition.
 Note however that considering the variant of FISTA introduced by \cite{chambolle2015convergence}, Aujol et al. prove in \cite{Aujol2023} that the sequence $(x_n)_{n\in\N}$ provided by \eqref{inertial} with $\alpha_n=\frac{n-1}{n+\alpha-1}$ and $\alpha\geqslant3$ satisfies: